Sathvika-9/GenAI-Code-Reviewer/README.md

 Follow these steps to set up the project locally:

 1. **Obtain an API Key**
-   - Sign up at [Google AI Studio](https://makersuite.google.com/) and create a project.
+   - Sign up at [Google AI Studio](https://aistudio.google.com/apike/) and create a key
    - Generate an API key for the Gemini API.

 2. **Set the Environment Variable**